pbinkley/microcopying_1940/index.markdown

 several years ago.
 That work went incomplete because of the fact that the program for the transcription of that microfilm onto cards and the filing of that in the Union Catalogue was not carried out.
-A national program was required in that case and <span style="page" id="page229">[p.229]</span> was not forthcoming because the labor resources of the WPA in the District of Columbia were not adequate to handle that job.
+A national program was required in that case and <span class="page" id="page229">[p.229]</span> was not forthcoming because the labor resources of the WPA in the District of Columbia were not adequate to handle that job.
 There is a serious shortage of typists; the government departments gobble them up as fast as we can train them and we have to go elsewhere in order to have that typing work done.</p>